-'''

-from pymongo.read_preferences import ReadPreference
+''' from pymongo.read_preferences import ReadPreference

 class User(MongoModel):

 email = fields.EmailField(primary_key=True)

 name = fields.CharField()

 class Meta:

 Read from secondaries.

 read_preference = ReadPreference.SECONDARY

 Instantiate User using positional arguments:

 jane = User('jane@janesemailaddress.net', 'Jane')

 Keyword arguments:

 roy = User(name='Roy', email='roy@roysemailaddress.net')

 '''

+Note that connect() has to be called (defining the respective connection alias, if any) before any MongoModel can be used with that alias.
+If indexes is defined on Meta, then this has to be before the MongoModel class is evaluated.
 The following metadata attributes are available:

-•connection_alias: The alias of the connection to use for the moel.

-•collection_name: The name of the collection to use.
-By default, this is the same name as the model, converted to snake case.

-•codec_options: An instance of CodecOptions to use for reading and writing documents of this model type.

-•final: Whether to restrict inheritance on this model.
+- •connection_alias: The alias of the connection to use for the moel. - •collection_name: The name of the collection to use.
+By default, this is the same name as the model, converted to snake case. - •codec_options: An instance of CodecOptions to use for reading and writing documents of this model type. - •final: Whether to restrict inheritance on this model.
 If True, the cls field will not be stored in the document.
-False by default.

-•cascade: If True, save all MongoModel instances this object references when save() is called on this object.

-•read_preference: The ReadPreference to use when reading documents.

-•read_concern: The ReadConcern to use when reading documents.

-•write_concern: The WriteConcern to use for write operations.

-•indexes: This is a list of IndexModel instances that describe the indexes that should be created for this model.
-Indexes are created when the class definition is evaluated.
+False by default. - •cascade: If True, save all MongoModel instances this object references when save () is called on this object. - •read_preference: The ReadPreference to use when reading documents. - •read concern: The ReadConcern to use when reading documents. - •write_concern: The WriteConcern to use for write operations. - •indexes: This is a list of IndexModel instances that describe the indexes that should be created for this model.
+Indexes are created when the class definition is evaluated. - •ignore_unknown_fields: If True, fields that aren't defined in the model will be ignored when parsing documents from MongoDB, such as in from_document().
+By default, unknown fields will cause a clean()

+ValueError to be raised.
+Note that with this option enabled, calling save () will erase these fields for that model instance.